jmajer/iCEBcom/README.md

 ## 7 Segment Display

-Make sure that 7 segment dispaly is connected to Pmod 1A.
+Make sure that the 7 segment dispaly is connected to Pmod 1A.
 Then use `make prog` and `python3 pmod_7seg1.py`.

 ![pmod_7seg1.png](img/pmod_7seg1.png)

+As in the previous case, change the first line of the Makefile to run the second example.

 ![pmod_7seg1.png](img/pmod_7seg2.png)

 ## templates

+The templates folder containes examples that serve as examples on how to use the modules.
+In this templates the input is directly connected to the output.
+The folder also contains a python GUI, that allows to control all inputs and outputs in hex format.

 ![template.png](img/template.png)

 ## com folder

+This folder contains the communoication modules.
+Note that you can not build these modules.
+However, you can run the simulation with `make sim`.